dwqs/tech-read/README.md

 >Attention: before running it, ensure you already install node in your computer.

 After that, open `127.0.0.1:9000` with your browser.
 I recommend you use chrome latest for the best experience.

+### Summary

+TR is my side project, which spent me about twenty days developing product prototype, and I will improve it in the next time.
+If you are interesting in TR or want to learn about TR, just click star botton  or the link: [TR Intro](http://www.ido321.com/1674.html),

 ### Other